-Texas Opportunity Plan of 1965 - The State of Texas provides longterm loans (5 years) to qualified full-time students at 6% per annum interest charge under the Texas Opportunity Plan.
+Hinson-Hazlewood Student Loan (formerly Texas Opportunity Plan) -The State of Texas provides long-term loans (5 years) to qualified full-time students at 7% per annum interest charge under the Texas Opportunity Plan.
 Loans under this plan may be as much as \$1,000 per year with repayment deferred until four months after completion or termination of an educational program.
 Interest may be waived until repayment commences.
 Student must complete TOP application and show financial need, academic progress and be recommended by loan officer.
+Student must have a responsible co-signer for each interim note.

-John Parker David Trust Loan - Moody National Bank - Substitute Trustee.
+DAVIE John Parker Qavid Trust Loan-Moody National Bank-Substitute Trustee.
 Student must be pursuing or intend to pursue his or her further education.
 The sum loaned will be used solely to enable him or her to pursue his or her further education, and will be for no other purpose.
 Student must sign trust fund note to repay loan and 5% interest per annum.